2.5 billion people, nukes and missiles. What could go wrong?

 But Parrikar isn't the only one in India questioning the "no first use" doctrine.

-"Nuclear deterrence is a curious thing -- it succeeds when it creates doubts in the mind of the adversary state, and doubt is created in the nuclear realm by being precisely ambiguous about both your intentions, your capabilities and about the possibilities of its use," said Bharat Karnad, a professor of national security studies at the Indian Centre for Policy Research.
+"Nuclear deterrence is a curious thing -- it succeeds when it creates doubts in the mind of the adversary state, and doubt is created in the nuclear realm by being precisely ambiguous about your intentions, your capabilities and about the possibilities of its use," said Bharat Karnad, a professor of national security studies at the Indian Centre for Policy Research.

 "We are far too certain about our retaliatory strike certainties.
 It's not the kind of certainty you'd like your adversaries to believe, primarily because it undermines your own deterrent posture."